-Data from the 2009-2013 American Community Survey show that 12.4 percent of the population of Valdosta reports some form of disability.
+Data from the 2014 - 2018 American Community Survey show that 11.1 percent of the population of Valdosta reports some form of disability.
 Disabilities reported increase with age.
-Those below the age of 5 are reporting 1.6 percent with a disability.
-In the 5 to 17 year age group, 7.4 percent are reported to have disabilities.
-In the 18 to 64 year age group, 10.4 percent report disabilities, of which 37.8 percent reported employment disability, 18.8 percent reported physical disability, and 12.0 percent reported mental disability.
-The 65 year and older age group reported 42.5 percent with disabilities, of which 35.7 percent reported physical disability and 16.3 percent reported mental disability.
-The ACS data also show that 4.2 percent of the population of Valdosta reports a disability and living in poverty.
+Those below the age of 5 are reporting 0.4 percent with a disability.
+In the 5 to 17-year age group, 6.3 percent are reported to have disabilities.
+In the 18 to 64-year age group, 4.3 percent report disabilities.
+The 65 year and older age group reported 36 percent with disabilities, of which ambulatory, hearing and independent living difficulties were the most reported disabilities.
+The ACS data also show that 12.3 percent of the population of Valdosta reports a disability and living less than 50 percent of the poverty level.
 Domestic violence statistics were not readily available for the city.
-According to the 2011 Homeless Count conducted in Lowndes County, of the 138 total respondents that had severe housing problems, 19.6 percent were kicked out of their home before the age of 18, and 18.1 indicated that family violence played a role in their homelessness.